-- (a) The deputy shall carry his/her Chelan County Sheriff's Office identification card whenever carrying such firearm. - (b) The deputy is not the subject of any current disciplinary action prohibiting the carry of firearms. - (c) The deputy will remain subject to this and all other office policies (including qualifying and training).
+- (a) The deputy shall carry his/her Skagit County Sheriff's Office identification card whenever carrying such firearm. - (b) The deputy is not the subject of any current disciplinary action. - (c) The deputy may not be under the influence of alcohol or any other intoxicating or hallucinatory drug. - (d) The deputy will remain subject to this and all other office policies (including qualifying and training).